Classic Rotors Museum

-Classic Rotors is a flying aviation museum specializing in helicopters and other rotorcraft, located at the Ramona Airport in Ramona, California, United States.
+Classic Rotors is a flying aviation museum specializing in helicopters and other rotorcraft, located at Ramona Airport in Ramona, California, United States.

 History

 The museum was founded in 1992 by Mark DiCiero, after he built and learned to fly his own helicopter.
 The museum is a non-profit and all-volunteer organization, with no paid staff.
 The museum currently has five helicopters in flying condition, which are flown in air displays.

 The museum describes its mission as being: